 You bet!
 There’s a comprehensive User’s Guide available in MegaSeg’s Help menu.
 Simply download MegaSeg to view the guide.
 (You’ll also discover hidden gems within MegaSeg’s version history.)

 Absolutely.
 After purchase you’ll receive an email receipt with your download link and serial for safekeeping.
-Even if you lose that, our recovery system will get back up and running fast.
+Even if you lose that, our License Recovery system will get back up and running fast.
 Or simply contact us and we’ll be glad to help.

 No problem!
-Use our recovery system to retrieve your serial, or contact us with your information and we’ll look it up for you.
+Use our License Recovery system to retrieve your serial, or contact us with your information and we’ll look it up for you.

 Minor updates are free (version 6.0 to 6.1 for example).
 Major version upgrades (x.0 or x.5) are a fraction of the full price.
 See our current upgrade pricing.